Introduction to Bitcoin

 Government programs do not normally insure bitcoin exchanges and accounts.
 However, SFOX, a trading platform, announced that it would provide FDIC insurance to bitcoin investors, but it would only be for the portion of the transaction that is done involving cash.
 Fraudsters can also sell false bitcoins, and there have been cases of price manipulation, which is also quite common.

 The value of bitcoin has seen extreme volatility over its existence.
 The price of bitcoins had fallen by 61% in a single day in 2013 and it could lose value if fewer people accept it as currency, although it's worth noting that was a long time ago and the price has since rallied a significant amount.
 Nowadays we don't tend to see such huge movements.

-The competition that has emerged in the cryptocurrency space is also a cause for concern.
+The competition that has emerged in the cryptocurrency space could be seen as cause for concern.
 However, bitcoin is very well established compared to its peers thanks to its instant brand recognition.
-A breakthrough in the form of a better digital currency, however, is always a threat.
+A breakthrough in the form of a better digital currency, however competition, is always a threat.

 What Are The Pros And Cons Of Bitcoin?